NavyaG-lab/Tech-writer/experiments/dratini.md

 Additionally, we also recompile and retest all other subprojects, such as `iglu`, `ab-toner`, `squidward`, etc.
 We currently spend more than 5% of our Circle CI credits on these subproject tests, and even more on common-etl compilation and testing.

 ##### TODO we don't actually run all subproject tests on every commit

 ##### TODO add common-etl testing time

 <a id="orge045c51"></a>

-### What do we need to make shorter cycle times a reality?
+### What do we need to make shorter cycle times a reality

 We are currently not saving prior compilation results.
 Yes, Circle CI has caching, but so far we have been unable to make it work well.